Living with War: Recording

+Promotion

 On April 28, 2006, the album was given a pre-release premiere in its entirety on the Los Angeles radio station KLOS (95.5) by Jim Ladd.
 The album was released onto the Internet on May 2, 2006, before entering retail in May 2006.
 Young has expressed that his intent is that the work be considered as a whole, and the streaming-audio internet release was the whole album, rather than individually selectable songs.

-The rush release and the political nature of the tracks are also comparable to Young's 1970 song "Ohio".